oktadev/okta-blog/_source/_posts/2022-10-01-spring-vault.md

 * [Security Patterns for Microservice Architectures](/blog/2020/03/23/microservice-security-patterns)
 * [How to Secure Your Kubernetes Clusters With Best Practices](/blog/2021/12/02/k8s-security-best-practices)

-You can find the code for this tutorial at [GitHub](https://github.com/indiepopart/spring-vault-2.7.3).
+You can find the code for this tutorial on GitHub in the [@oktadev/okta-spring-vault-example](https://github.com/oktadev/okta-spring-vault-example) repository.

 For more tutorials like this one, follow [@oktadev](https://twitter.com/oktadev) on Twitter.
 We also have a [YouTube channel](https://youtube.com/c/oktadev) you might like.
 If you have any questions, please leave a comment below!